Feras10001/Starbucks-Capstone-Challenge/README.md

 **Files in the repository:**
 * [Starbucks_Capstone_notebook.ipynb]: Jupyter notebook where the data cleaning, exploration, and analysis is done
+* [blog]: blog post on meduim website to show the project analysis
 * [data]: contains 3 json files
   * portfolio.json: information about each offer Starbucks sent
   * profile.json: customers demographical inforamtion